 Investments not classified as trading or as held-to-maturity are classified as available-for-sale securities.
 Available-for-sale investment is reported at fair value, with unrealized gains and losses recorded in accumulated other comprehensive income in shareholders' equity.
 Realized gains or losses are charged to earnings during the period in which the gain or loss is realized.
-An impairment loss on the available-for-sale debt securities would be recognized in the consolidated statements of income when the decline in value is determined to be other-than-temporary.
-Impairment loss of nil, nil and US\$4,343 was recognized for the years ended December 31, 2009, 2010 and 2011 respectively.
+An impairment loss on the available-for-sale debt securities is recognized in the consolidated statements of comprehensive income when the decline in value is determined to be other-than-temporary.
+Impairment loss of nil, US\$4,343 and US\$14 was recognized for the years ended December 31, 2010, 2011 and 2012, respectively.